nicogiangregorio/simple-cache/README.md

 #### Simple, efficient, scalable, multi-purpose cache

-This is a very simple implementation for a multi-purpose cache.
+This is a simple implementation for a multi-purpose cache.

-**IT COMES FROM:** [Java concurrency in practice](http://www.javaconcurrencyinpractice.com/) and all rights are reserved to authors.
+This let you to create a cache for every kind of element and computation, with ability to define an expiration time for each element.

-If you want to better comprehend the code, please refer (and buy) the book.
+**It is inspired by:** [Java concurrency in practice](http://www.javaconcurrencyinpractice.com/) If you want to better comprehend the code, please refer (and buy) the book.